-In recognition of the organization's position to facilitate and enhance the economic development of the region, the Commission maintains working relationships with other local, regional, state and federal organizations involved with planning, promotion and economic development efforts for the five-county South Central Illinois region.
-These relationships range from the Commission serving strictly in an advisory capacity as a technical consultant providing data and other information to our constituent local governments, to more formal contractual agreements for specified service such as loan processing, grant writing, environmental review, regional studies etc. Examples of such existing relationships include:
+In recognition of the organization's position to facilitate and enhance the economic development of the region, the Commission maintains working relationships with other local, regional, state, and federal organizations involved with planning, promotion, and economic development efforts for the five-county South Central Illinois region.
+These relationships range from the Commission serving strictly in an advisory capacity These relationships range from the Commission serving in a strictly advisory capacity-providing technical consulting, data, and other information to constituent local governments-to more formal contractual agreements for specified services such as loan processing, grant writing, environmental reviews, and regional studies.
+Examples of such existing relationships include:

-- The Commission has enjoyed a good relationship with EDA.
-The EDA Planning Grant plays a critical role in the betterment of regional economic development efforts within the member five-counties.
+- The Commission has enjoyed a strong relationship with the Economic Development Administration (EDA).
+The EDA Planning Grant plays a critical role in the betterment of regional economic development efforts within the five-member counties.
 The Commission has utilized both EDA Public Infrastructure and Economic Adjustment Assistance Grants.
-Lastly, the Commission is a fiscal agent for EDA's Title IX loan program, which allows the Commission to provide credit-worthy, small businesses, within the rural five-county area, access to more affordable, fixed rate financing and a source of small scale. - The Commission continues to function as the Intermediary Lender and administrator of an Area-Wide Revolving Loan Program under a designation from the United States Department of Agriculture, Office for Rural Development in order to provide credit-worthy small businesses within the rural five county area with access to more affordable, fixed rate financing and a source of small scale, urgent infrastructure financing for local governments within the District. - The Commission continues to function as a Section 504 Certified Development Commission (CDC) under a designation from the U.S. Small Business Administration and in order to provide credit-worthy small businesses within the five-county region with access to more affordable, long term, fixed rate, subordinated, fixed asset financing; and - Because of loans, the Commission partners with regional banks to aid the private sector in helping to create and retain jobs in the five-county region.
+Lastly, the Commission serves as a fiscal agent for EDA's Title IX loan program, which provides credit-worthy small businesses in the rural five-county area with access to affordable, fixed-rate financing and a source of small-scale capital. - The Commission continues to function as the Intermediary Lender and administrator of an Area-Wide Revolving Loan Program under a designation from the United States Department of Agriculture, Office for Rural Development to provide credit-worthy small businesses within the rural five-county area with access to affordable, fixed-rate financing and a source of small-scale, urgent infrastructure financing for local governments within the district. - The Commission continues to serve as a Section 504 Certified Development Commission (CDC) under a designation from the U.S. Small Business Administration to provide creditworthy small businesses within the five-county region with access to affordable, long-term, fixed-rate, subordinated, fixed asset financing; and - Because of loans, the Commission partners with regional banks to aid the private sector in helping to create and retain jobs in the five-county region.